Bateaux Ruled Our Rivers

-In the early 1800s, the dreadful state of almost all North Carolina roads severely limited the load capacity of farm wagons headed to market.
-Primitive roads – deeply rutted in dry times and quagmires after a rain – challenged even the brute pulling power of massive oxen.
+In the early 1800s, the dreadful state of almost all North Carolina roads severely limited the load capacity of farm-to-market wagons.
+Primitive roads – deeply rutted in dry times and wheel-sucking quagmires after a rain – challenged even the brute pulling power of massive oxen.
 A bateau, on the other hand, could be piled high with as much as six tons of cargo no matter the weather.

-Shallow draft let bateaux work where other boats could not.
+The boat's shallow draft let it work where other boats could not.

 On the Roanoke River, for example, steamboats served the farmers of the coastal plain by connecting them with foreign markets via the ocean port at Norfolk.
 But steamboats could go no farther upstream than the fall line rapids at Weldon, NC.
 (Weldon was also a key railroad connection for north/south rail service.)
 It was bateaux, working hundreds of miles of water in the upper Roanoke, Dan and Staunton Rivers, that made market access possible for the farms of Piedmont North Carolina and Virginia.
 Bateaux transported agricultural bounty to the waiting steamboats and trains at Weldon and thence to markets beyond.

 The life of a bateauman might seem idylic, but there was hard work and danger.

 New York Daily Times corespondent Frederick Law Olmsted observed bateaux and bateaumen on the Roanoke River in 1853: